olathunberg/IP-switcher/src/IP switcher/ReadMe.txt

 ﻿IP switcher - http://ipswitcher.codeplex.com
-Copyright (c) 2012-1013 Ola Thunberg
+Copyright (c) 2012-1014 Ola Thunberg
 Licensed under the Microsoft Public License (Ms-PL) http://ipswitcher.codeplex.com/license

 Some of the icons used in this project are from http://modernuiicons.com/, the project icon is from Jérémy Paul http://shteuf.deviantart.com/ (http://findicons.com/icon/66822/network)

-Portions of this projectr is based on ManagedWifi http://managedwifi.codeplex.com/, The MIT License (MIT)
+Portions of this project is based on ManagedWifi http://managedwifi.codeplex.com/, The MIT License (MIT)
 Copyright (c) 2013 Ilya Konstantinov